jamesabsolom/micromouse/readme.md

 - SET *var_name* = *value*: Sets the value of an existing variable.
 - LIST *var_type* *var_name* = [*item1*,*item2*, ...]: Defines a list variable with specified items.
 - APPEND *var_name* *value*: Appends an item to an existing list variable.
+- POSITION: Returns the current position of the robot as a vector.
+Can be used anywhere a vector is expected.
+    - *Example:* WHILE NOT CENTERED POSITION: Checks if the robot is not centered on its current position.

 ### Loop,Repeat and For Commands
 - LOOP: Starts a loop which will just repeat until broken.